WangJiuming/deer/readme.md

 ## Installation

-First, clone the codebase.
+First, clone the repository:
 ```bash
 git clone https://github.com/WangJiuming/deer.git
 cd deer
 ```

 We recommend using Conda for managing dependencies.
-Users may choose from the following three options based on the hardware available.
+Choose one of the following options based on your hardware:

 **Option 1.
-GPU with flash attention (recommended)**
+GPU with Flash Attention (Recommended)**

-If the hardware supports flash attention (for compatibility, see the <a href="https://github.com/Dao-AILab/flash-attention">official flash attention repository</a> [1]).
-This is recommended for compatible GPUs for a significant speed-up.
+If the hardware supports Flash Attention (see the <a href="https://github.com/Dao-AILab/flash-attention">official Flash Attention repository</a> [1] for compatibility), this option offers significant speed-ups.

 ```bash
 conda env create --name deer --file env/env_gpu_fa.yml
 ```

-**Option 2. standard GPU**
+**Option 2.
+Standard GPU**

-If the GPU is not compatible with flash attention, users may proceed with a standard GPU installation.
+If your GPU is not compatible with Flash Attention, use this standard GPU installation.

 ```bash
 conda env create --name deer --file env/env_gpu.yml
 ```

 **Option 3.
-CPU**
+CPU Only**

-If no GPU is available, users may also install the CPU-only version.
-However, it can be expected to be significantly slower than the GPU version.
+If no GPU is available, you can install the CPU-only version.
+Note that this will be significantly slower than GPU versions.
 ```bash
 conda env create --name deer --file env/env_cpu.yml
 ```

-After installtion with any of the above three options, activate the environment.
+After installation using any of the above options, activate the Conda environment:
 ```bash
 conda activate deer
 ```